Bartel-Group/synth_assess/README.md

 # synth_assess

 A package for assessing a candidate target for solid-state synthesis.
-This tool allows users to generate and assess the selectivity of reactions to form a target of interest, and generate new targets, to reproduce our results, or for new targets.
+This tool allows users to generate and assess the selectivity of reactions to form a target of interest, and generate new targets, to reproduce our results, or for new material exploration.

 # Installation